 We’re big fans of learning by doing.
 Design Thinking Foundations is designed around a training challenge that gives participants hands on experience using the tools in a low-stakes environment (and if you happen to come up with some awesome ideas that you can easily implement, all the better)!

-Design Thinking Foundations is a two-day workshop that looks something like this:
+Design Thinking Foundations is a two-day workshop that is currently offered virtually (more on the virtual training experience here), and looks something like this:

 Can’t get everyone together for two days?
 Drop us a note and we can share info about alternative formats.